NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * It's as powerful as adding existing extension as a property of LockFileItem.

 Cons:
-* .pdb and .xml files are not on the same level as compile or runtime items.
-The usage of .pdb and .xml files are SDK driven rather than package author driven.
 * NuGet caches all LockFileItem across projects.
 Since NuGet performs the asset selection for individual package for each framework and runtime combination, for large solutions, the number of assets selection calls is high.
 As such, the memory allocations could be largely affected if adding multiple LockFileItems.
 (Refer to [comments](https://github.com/NuGet/NuGet.Client/pull/3934#issuecomment-875837433) for more details)

 ## References